ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 The first node should address greetings, in a response to a query like: "hello", so select the `welcome` node and click to the `Add node` button at the top of the screen:
 ![](Add-greetings.png)

 A new node is added between the existing two.
-Name it `Handle Greetings`, and change the condition `if bot recognizes:` to `#greetings".
+Name it `Handle Greetings`, and change the condition `if bot recognizes:` to `#greetings`.
 The `#` represents a prefix for intent.
 So the condition is triggered when the Watson natural language classifier underneath is classifying the query as a `greeting` intent.
 Finally in the responses part add the following responses.

 ![Greeting Node](wcs-diag-greeting.png)